elliotchau/ECO395M-Exercise-1/Exercise_1,_Problem_2.md

 ![unnamed-chunk-1-2](https://user-images.githubusercontent.com/47119252/52543823-59f10480-2d72-11e9-9444-84afaa3db77f.png)

 This graphic illustrates several domestic destinations that Austin Bergstrom directly connects with.
-Common with most mid-sized airports, these nonstop connections are almost exclusive with major cities (mostly along the coasts).
+Common with most mid-sized airports, these nonstop connections are almost exclusive with major cities that either serve as destinations or connections in that direction.

 **Flight Delays**
 -----------------